--A delay in the delivery of reports/solutions means a 0 in that task.
+-A delay in the delivery of reports means a minimum penalty of 2 points.

 The extraordinary call consists of an exam covering the whole subject.

-The weight of this extraordinary exam could is 60% or 80%.
-The Lab contribution (20%) runs separately.

-The exam will only count 60% if tasks and reports helps the student to get a better overall grade.
-If these contributions do not improve overall grade, the extraordinary exam will value 80% of the final mark.
+The weight of this extraordinary exam could be 50% or 80%.
+The exam will only count 50% if follow-up exams (30%) helps the student to get a better overall grade.
+If these exams do not improve overall grade, the extraordinary exam will value 80% of the final mark.
 The final grade will include the 20% of the lab sessions.

 If lab sessions were failed (<5), the extraordinary exam will also cover these contents.